p-ranav/csv2/README.md

 `csv2` is a fast, single-threaded CSV parser written in `C++17`.

 ## Highlights
-* Blazing fast - Fast line reader coupled with generous use of `std::string_view` to minimize allocations/copies.
 * Single-threaded - No additional worker threads.
 * Lazy evaluated - Tokenization is not performed until `read_row()` is called.
 * Single header file - Just include `<csv2/reader.hpp>`